Urucas/osx-scanner/README.md

 # osx-scanner
-Scanning in osX from command-line
+Scanning in osx from command-line

+# Related
+[node-osx-scanner](https://github.com/Urucas/node-osx-scanner) - Scanning an image in osx from Node